What Is Chikungunya? This Mosquito-Borne Virus Causes Severe Joint Pain

 At this point, there’s no vaccine or cure for Chikungunya other than treating the individual symptoms, so if you’re heading to a warm locale, the only way to really protect yourself from the virus is to avoid getting bitten.

-Wear clothes that cover your arms and legs, and use mosquito repellant.
-The bugs carrying Chikungunya are mostly active during the day, the CDC says, and in general mosquitoes tend to be more attracted to pregnant women or beer drinkers since both groups tend to exhale more CO2 than other people.
+Wear clothes that cover your arms and legs, and use an EPA-registered mosquito repellent.
+The bugs carrying chikungunya are mostly active during the day, the CDC says, and in general mosquitoes tend to be more attracted to pregnant women or beer drinkers since both groups tend to exhale more CO2 than other people.

 “If you’re not traveling outside the US, you’re not going to have very many problems,” Dr. Marty says.
 “But if you’re headed overseas, stop at a travel medical clinic before you go.
 Do all the mosquito prevention that you can.
 Awareness is the most important thing.”